 How To Recover Accidentally Deleted Files From C Drive From Recycle Bin?

-• Use the search bar to find the files that you want to restore.
+- Use the search bar to locate the files you want to restore.

 Method 2: Restore Lost Data From the Local Drive C Using the Backup and Restore Option